KahaMason/Chat-App/README.md

     HTTPModule - Used for Client Side HTTP interaction with server.
     HTTPClientModule - Used to HTTP POST data from client to server.
     SocketService - Used to host Socket Service on client side.

+##### Admin
+Admin is used to access administrator tools used to manage users, groups and channels.

+###### Admin Functions:
+Create / Invite User - Super / Group admins can invite users or create a new user.
+Delete User - Only Super Users can delete users.
+Update Administrator - Super / Group admins can update the role of any user.
+Group Creation - Super / Group admins can create new groups.
+Create Channel - Super / Group admins can create new channels within groups.
+Delete Group - Super / Group admins can delete existing groups.

+Note: Inputs don't update asynchronously so update to select inputs require a renavigation to admins tools.

 ##### Menu
 Router Links: Login & Chat – Menu component serves as a navigational bar for users to navigate between the different routes available in the app.